TheBlode/Evolution-Gaming-Scripts/README.md

 - All bots have win thresholds and loss thresholds which you can customise when you run the bot code.
 - All bots have the ability to clean up the game interface to make place less clutters.
 - All bots have the ability to show on screen debug of play to make things easier to track.
+- All bots allow you to customise how long you play for and how long your breaks will be.

 ## Crazy Time Advanced Autoplay Bot
 Crazy Time Advanced Autoplay Bot offers the following autoplay modes;